MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

 Audit streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
 Every half hour or less, new audit events are bundled and streamed to your targets.
 Currently, the following stream targets are available for configuration:

 - [Splunk](#set-up-a-splunk-stream) – Connect to on-premises or cloud-based Splunk.
 - [Azure Monitor Log](#set-up-an-azure-monitor-log-stream) - Send auditing logs to [Azure Monitor Logs](/azure/azure-monitor/platform/data-platform-logs).
 Logs stored in Azure Monitor Logs can be queried and have alerts configured.
+Look for the table named AzureDevOpsAuditing.
 You can also connect [Azure Sentinel](https://aka.ms/adostreamingazuresentinel) to your workspace.
 - [Azure Event Grid](#set-up-an-event-grid-stream) – For scenarios where you want your auditing logs to be sent somewhere else, whether inside or outside of Azure, you can set up an [Azure Event Grid]() connection.

 ## Prerequisites